vmfilatova/python-course-country-directory/README.md

     docker compose run app python main.py --help
     ```

-4. Now it is possible to run the command inside the Docker container
-    as usual, passing needed arguments to the console application:
+4. To start the application run:
     ```shell
-    docker compose run app python main.py --location London
+    docker compose up cron
     ```

-   Also, it is possible to omit the arguments to use their defaults:
+    A background program will start that will collect information about countries from various sources and save
+    it to files in the `media` directory.
+The data collection process runs once per minute.
+    The frequency of data updates depends on the settings in the variables (in `.env` file):

+    - `CACHE_TTL_COUNTRY` (country data up-to-date time in seconds)
+    - `CACHE_TTL_CURRENCY_RATES` (currency rates data up-to-date time in seconds)
+    - `CACHE_TTL_WEATHER` (weather data up-to-date time in seconds)

+5. After collecting all the data, you can query the country information by executing the command:
     ```shell
     docker compose run app
+    ```

+    This command will use its default parameters.

+    You can also specify needed parameters:
+    ```shell
+    docker compose run app python main.py --location London
     ```

 ### Automation commands